IntellectualSites/documentation/plotsquared/commands.md

 ### DEBUGLOADTEST

-This debug command will force the reload of all plots in the DB
+This debug command will force the reload of all plots in the database.

 **Usage:**
 `/plot debugloadtest`